 Normal genetics in a couple does not always mean that the egg’s, sperm’s or embryo’s genetics are normal.
 Karyotyping can also be performed on tissue from miscarriages (such as the placenta or the embryo) to see if that particular pregnancy was lost because of a genetic abnormality.

-Couples suspected of having losses due to recurrent genetic abnormalities can undergo in vitro fertilization and genetic testing of embryos (preimplantation genetic diagnosis, or PGD).
-PGD can reduce miscarriage rates by 80 percent.
+Couples suspected of having losses due to recurrent genetic abnormalities can undergo in vitro fertilization and genetic testing of embryos (preimplantation genetic testing, or PGT).
+PGT can reduce miscarriage rates by 80 percent.

 Immunologic pregnancy loss

 Miscarriage may also be caused by the presence of antibodies in a woman’s immune system that affect a pregnancy’s development.
 The most widely recognized antibodies to cause miscarriage are Lupus anticoagulant and anticardiolipin antibodies.